-Yields across 59 ZIPs in Manhattan (New York County) range from 5.8% at the top end down to under 2% in the most expensive prime addresses, against a borough median of 3.0%.
-That is a wider spread than almost any gross-rent-to-price lever an investor can pull at the city level, which means WHERE you buy matters far more than how you finance or manage the unit.
+Yields across 59 ZIPs in Manhattan (New York County) range from 5.1% at the top end down to under 2% in the most expensive prime addresses, against a borough median of 2.9%.
+That spread is wider than almost any adjustment an operator can make through financing or management, which means where you buy matters far more than how you finance or manage the unit.
 This ranking shows which ZIPs lead on long-term rental yield and why the pattern exists in a market where short-term rentals are effectively banned.

 A quick note on strategy before the numbers: NYC Local Law 18 (2023) prohibits most entire-home rentals under 30 days and requires hosts to register, be present during stays, and cap occupancy at two guests.
 In practical terms, the short-term rental route is closed for investment buyers in Manhattan.
 Every yield figure below is long-term rental only.
 That is also why this article focuses on long-term rental returns and capital-growth potential rather than the short-term-vs-long-term comparison used in more permissive markets.